jtheisen/moldinium/readme.md

 *WARNING: this is a proof-of-concept and not ready for production*

 # Moldinium

+The Blazor WebAssembly version of the sample app is [hosted here](https://red-hill-0c5d5c510.2.azurestaticapps.net/).

 ## Introduction

 Moldinium allows you to write code in interfaces such as these: